Seasonal Story Ideas

 GET A TASTE OF THE KENTUCKY DERBY

-The longest continually held sporting event in the U.S. continues in 2023 with the 149th running of the Kentucky Derby.
-Once hailed by Magic Johnson as “the Super Bowl and Mardi Gras all rolled into one”, the Derby has become a springtime holiday with its own distinct culture.
+The longest continually held sporting event in the U.S. continues in 2024 with the 150th running of the Kentucky Derby.
+Once hailed by Magic Johnson as “the Super Bowl and Mardi Gras all rolled into one,” the Derby has become a springtime holiday with its own distinct culture.
 For starters, locals roll out a unique menu from appetizers to desserts to cocktails.
 Start with triangle-cut Benedictine sandwiches using the curious light green cucumber spread Benedictine, invented by Louisville caterer Jennie Benedict in the late 1800s.
-Next you’ll want to dive into a Kentucky Hot Brown, an open-faced hot turkey, bacon, cheese and tomato sandwich invented at the Brown Hotel, which will celebrate 100 years since its opening in 2023.
-For dessert try Derby-Pie®, the official pie of the Kentucky Derby, invented at a local inn in the 1950s.
+Next, you’ll want to dive into a Kentucky Hot Brown, an open-faced hot turkey, bacon, cheese and tomato sandwich invented at the Brown Hotel, which celebrated 100 years in 2023 since it's opening.
+For dessert, try Derby-Pie®, the official pie of the Kentucky Derby, invented at a local inn in the 1950s.
 Or, try Bourbon Balls, a delicacy invented by two Kentucky ex-teachers in the 1930s.
 Lastly, you’ll want to wash it all down with a Mint Julep, the iconic Kentucky Derby cocktail that mixes up Bourbon, sugar, water and mint, in a signature silver julep cup.
 The official hotel of the Kentucky Derby, The Galt House, celebrated 50 years in 2022 and features a rotating rooftop restaurant (Swizzle) and legendary bourbon bar, Jockey Silks.

 Louisville neighborhoods are seeing an emergence of boutique properties retrofitted in reclaimed spaces.
-In downtown Louisville you’ll find the 51-room Grady Hotel, an 1883 building that was once a pharmacy where prescriptions of “medicinal Bourbon” were filled.
-Down the street from the Grady, 21c Louisville, the flagship property of the boutique hotel brand which contributes 91-rooms along with a contemporary lobby/art museum, packaged nicely into a group of five separate warehouses that once housed tobacco and Bourbon products.
+In downtown Louisville, you’ll find the 51-room Grady Hotel, an 1883 building once a pharmacy where prescriptions of “medicinal Bourbon” were filled.
+Head over to the Highlands neighborhood, and you'll see the construction of Myriad Hotel, a hotel opening in late summer or early fall.
+This soon-to-be hotel was once a factory that produced disco balls.
+These elements will be layered within the hotel.
 The Bellwether offers “invisible service” with online check-in and keypad entry and is housed in an early 1900s police station.
-NuLu’s 16-room Hancock House has a similar check-in process and is located in what was once a neighborhood grocery store.
-Also in NuLu, Hotel Genevieve, opening Spring of 2023, is a new-build property making headlines due to its unique style, rooftop bar, speakeasy, and Parisian-inspired café and restaurant.
+The NuLu neighborhood introduced Hotel Genevieve in the spring of 2023, a new-build property making headlines due to its unique style, rooftop bar, speakeasy, and Parisian-inspired café and restaurant.